 Eisner also argues arts-based research creates ‘multiple perspectives’ (2008, pg.22) which is what critical thinkers (Eisner, 2008), narrative inquiries (Clandininin, 2015) and learners in a pedagogy of storytelling (Kuyvenhoven,2009) are suggested to find.
 Dewey argues the aesthetic researcher cultivates experiences seeking potentials in order to bring together a holistic union where as a ‘scientific man is interested in problems’ (1934, pg.
 14).
 Dewey goes on to argue, ‘The odd notion that an artist does not think and a scientific inquirer does nothing else is the result of converting a difference of tempo and emphasis into a difference in kind’ (1934, pg.
 14).
-If the Swiss curriculum would include arts-based research practices such as the pedagogy-of-storytelling (Kuyvenhoven, 2009) and narrative inquiry (Leavy, 2009) fused with social and critical practices (Atkinson and Dash, 2005) could art education transform Swiss educationcould it increase Swiss innovation?
+If the Swiss curriculum would include arts-based research practices such as the pedagogy-of-storytelling (Kuyvenhoven, 2009) and narrative inquiry (Leavy, 2009) fused with social and critical practices (Atkinson and Dash, 2005) could art education transform Swiss education?
+And if so to what end; could it increase Swiss innovation?

-This dissertation will first look at what art education is generally and thought to be as well as at what the Swiss art education curriculum aims andare.
-Afterwards we will arts-based research practices including narrative inquiry and storytelling. we will look at how critical thinking can be fused within these arts-based research practices to improve innovative thinking. then endeavour to take a look into the practice of a Swiss Artist Teacher, the author.
+This dissertation will first look at what art education is generally and academically thought to be as well as at what the Swiss art education curriculum aims and objectives are.
+Afterwards we will provide a definition of arts-based research practices including narrative inquiry and storytelling.
+Next we will look at how critical thinking can be fused within these arts-based research practices to improve innovative thinking.
+The paper will then endeavour to take a look into the practice of a Swiss Artist Teacher, the author.
 This particular practice is one of the few arts-based research projects in Switzerland and will be critically reflected upon.
 There will be afterwards a discussion on critical thinking in Swiss art education and empathetic aesthetics and qualitative reasoning.
 We will also attempt to compare the difference between an arts-based research practitioner and the traditional Swiss design teacher and open a discussion as to why the name of art education may have a diverse connotation in Switzerland.
 In conclusion the paper will end with a summary and reflection by the author.

 1115 words (need 1000)

 Switzerland ranks high as an innovative leader (Bfs.admin.ch, 2015) in Europe.
 However, 21.7% of the Swiss population are foreigners (Rogers, 2010) who have immigrated to take on innovative jobs because there are simply not enough Swiss who apply to fill these positions (innovation report).
-Switzerland is also considered the ‘happiest place in the world to live’ (happy report).
+Switzerland is also considered the ‘happiest place in the world to live’ (happy report, year).
 It is also argued that the majority of the Swiss population feel it inappropriate to earn too much and are happy to live more simple lives, owning small business, living local and not making major changes in their lifestyle (Innovation report).